 You also need to consider your bone structure.
 People with large frames, big boned people, may be heavier for their height than a slender person of the same height with delicate, thin bones.

-These figures need to be taken with a grain of salt because you need to consider your gender, bone structure, age and muscle mass.
+These figures need to be taken with a grain of salt because you need to be mindful as well of your gender, bone structure, age and muscle mass.

 But even with these caveats, figuring out your body mass index is a better way of monitoring your progress in losing fat than getting on a scale.
 Scale weight fluctuates greatly day by day even sometimes hour by hour.